 "There is not another 150-pound man in the country who can hit as far as Jackson." - John McGraw

 Hall of Famer Travis Jackson played fifteen seasons in the big leagues, all with the New York Giants.
 An above-average hitter, he had good range factors at shortstop and undoubtedly would have won some Gold Gloves had the award been available then.
 He appeared in four World Series and was twice in the top five in MVP voting.
 In his first World Series appearance, in 1923, he was just 19, making him the first player to appear in the Fall Classic before turning 20.

 There are two Hall of Famers on his similarity list: Lou Boudreau and Frank Baker.
 The most similar player is listed as Carlos Baerga, although Baerga was a second baseman who never won a Gold Glove and Jackson's power was undoubtedly more notable in his era than Baerga's was in his.

 Jackson's New York Times obituary calls him a "gritty, crowd-pleasing shortstop" who was "widely regarded as the best shortstop in the National League for most of his career".
-The Giants originally acquired him from Little Rock.
+The Giants originally acquired him from the Little Rock Travelers of the Southern Association.
 He performed at a high level in spite of a series of injuries.